eoryazantseva/she-codes-crowdfunding-back-end/README.md

 ## Features

-{{ The features your MVP will include.
-(Remember this is a working document, you can change these as you go!) }}
 * User Accounts: WishFrog offers a seamless user account creation process, allowing individuals to register with unique usernames, email addresses, and securely encrypted passwords.
 These accounts provide access to a personalized dashboard to manage crowdfunding campaigns.
 * Project Creation: SUsers can create birthday campaigns that focus on meaningful gifts aligned with a child's dreams.
 Each campaign will include essential attributes such as the project title, the project owner (the user who initiated the campaign), a detailed description, an inspiring image, the target amount to be fundraised, and an option to indicate if the project is currently open to accepting new supporters.
 The creation date of each campaign will be prominently displayed, inspiring early engagement.
 * Pledging Support: family members, friends and enthusiastic supporters can make pledges to back birthday campaigns.
 Each pledge will encompass crucial details, including the pledged amount, the campaign it supports, the name of the supporter, an option for anonymous pledges, and a heartfelt comment accompanying the pledge.